-Headlamp
+Headlamp Beam Aiming

 The angle of the headlamp beam has been pre-adjusted prior to delivery.
 Should you wish re-adjustment, place vehicle on a flat surface, 7.6 meter (25 feet) from a wall or screen.
 Turn HI beam on (engine must be running).
-Beam aiming is correct when beam center is equal with a horizontal beam line, within a maximum horizontal deviation of 50 mm (2'') and a maximum vertical deviation of 25 mm (1'').
+Beam aiming is correct when beam center is equal with horizontal deviation od 50 mm (2 inches) and a maximum vertical deviation od 25 mm (1 inch).

-Remove chrome ring then turn upper or lower adjustment screws to obtain specified beam position.
+If applicable remove chrome ring then turn upper or lower adjustment screws turn upper or lower adjustment screws to obtain specified beam position.